Young adult romance literature: 1980s and 1990s

 Both malt shop novels from the 1950s and series romances in the 1980s pushed the message that conformity was the path to popularity.
 Teen romances were not solely about romance, however; protagonists were teenage girls learning to balance the demands of school, family, friendships, and boyfriends.
 Early books, like the junior novels, had little sex, although that gradually changed over the years.
 The romance series for teens in the 1980s was modeled on adult romances with "more innocent" storylines.
 These books were generally told from the point-of-view of a 15–16-year-old girl experiencing her first love.
 The category romances included coming-of-age and finding-oneself plot elements.
 Like the junior novels from the 1950s, romance was positioned as the key to the heroine's development, and she is transformed by romantic success.
 The emphasis on beautifying one's self now included concerns about body type and weight.

 Publishers and education professionals variously attributed the popularity of the category romances to escapism, conservatism, reaction to the "problem novel", wish fulfillment, and love-without-sex being less threatening.
 Authors attributed it to the books making teens feel good and being about things that could happen to them.

 In September 1981, a coalition of the Council on Interracial Books for Children, American Federation of Teachers, Coalition of Labor Union Women, the Disabled in Action of Metropolitan New York, and the Women's Action Alliance Non-Sexist Child Development Project, issued a statement condemning teen romances; specifically, because:

 Teen romances 1) teach girls that their primary value is their attractiveness to boys, 2) devalue relationships and encourage competition between girls, 3) discount the possibility of nonromantic friendships between boys and girls, 4) depict middleclass, White, small town families as the norm, and 5) portray adults in stereotypic sex roles.

 In contrast, a survey of librarians by Publishers Weekly found that they approved of teen romances that "portray working mothers, single-parent households, and girls with hobbies and career aspirations", and that they encourage teenagers to read (although they did decry the "formula" approach).

 The category romances were supplanted in popularity by chick lit such as Gossip Girl and The A-List, which some classify as romance, and young adult horror such as the Fear Street series.

 2000s

 The early 21st century saw a resurgence of individual authors.
-Notable authors include Stephenie Meyer, Sarah Dessen, Meg Cabot, Louise Rennison, Anna Godberson, Melissa de la Cruz, Cecily von Ziegesar, Simone Elkeles, Lurlene McDaniel, Ann Brashares, Kate Brian, Zoey Dean, Annette Curtis Klause, and Megan McCafferty.
+Notable authors include Stephenie Meyer, Sarah Dessen, Meg Cabot, Louise Rennison, Anna Godbersen, Melissa de la Cruz, Cecily von Ziegesar, Simone Elkeles, Lurlene McDaniel, Ann Brashares, Kate Brian, Zoey Dean, Annette Curtis Klause, and Megan McCafferty.

 Young adult romance novels in the 21st century have a greater variety of protagonist than the earlier novels.
 A popular Harlequin Teen series was Kimani Tru, written by black authors (male and female).
 The first book, Indigo Summer, published in 2007, was on the Essence bestsellers list.
 The wider array of characters, settings, and plots has resulted in a number of sub-genres within the young adult romance category.